collective/volto-hydra/README.md

 ]
 ```

-and the frontend could render the editible teaser block like below, being sure to include the ```data-node-id```.
+the frontend could render the editable teaser block like below, being sure to include the ```data-node-id```.

 ``` html
 <div class="teaser" data-block-uid="....">